Diseases & Conditions

 Cause

-Neck pain may result from abnormalities in the soft tissues — the muscles, ligaments, and nerves — as well as in bones and disks of the spine.
-The most common causes of neck pain are soft-tissue (muscle and ligament) abnormalities due to injury (a strain or sprain) or prolonged wear and tear (commonly known as arthritis).
-In rare instances, infection or tumors may cause neck pain.
-In some people, neck problems may be the source of pain in the upper back, shoulders, or arms.
+Neck pain may result from issues in the soft tissues — the muscles, ligaments, and nerves — as well as in bones and disks of the spine.
+The most common causes of neck pain are:

-Cervical Disk Degeneration (Spondylosis)
+Cervical Disk Degeneration (Spondylosis/Arthritis)

 Injury